jinxin112233/HEB_categories/README.md

 # Usage

-A typical hifiasm command line looks like:
+A typical command line looks like:

 ```
 # Identification of HEB categories